-The Executive Officer will provide the Board with an update on:
+The Executive Officer and management will provide the Board with an update on:

-- A. Administration, Continuing Education, Enforcement, and Licensing Programs - B. Business Modernization Project and Implementation of Connect System - C. Board's Budget and Fund Condition - D. Status of Board's Pending Regulatory Proposals - E. Board's 2022-2026 Strategic Plan Objectives - F. Status of New Issues and Recommendations from the Board's 2022 Sunset Review
+- A. Administration, Continuing Education, Enforcement, and Licensing Programs - B. Business Modernization Project and Implementation of Connect System - C. Board's Budget and Fund Condition - D. Regulatory Process and Status of Board's Pending Proposals - E. Board's 2022-2026 Strategic Plan Objectives